margostino/graphql-pulse/README.md

 ### ⚠️ [WORK-IN-PROGRESS]
-# graphql-pulse
+# graphql-pulse (GPulse)

-GraphQL Pulse (GPulse) is a **distributed** and **lightweight** metric collector for GraphQL queries.
-Users run queries and GPulse collects and serves such metrics as part of the GraphQL server implementation.
+GraphQL Pulse is a **distributed** and **lightweight** metric collector for GraphQL queries.
+Users run queries and GPulse collects and serves metrics as part of the GraphQL server implementation.

-GPulse allows you to extract as much insights as you want from your GraphQL queries such as:
+GPulse allows you to extract as many insights as you want from your GraphQL queries such as:

 - How many invalid results
 - How many requests by type/field